cs-open-project/projectsfound/README.md

 ### Kerby[Java Kerberos]

-Description: Apache Kerby is a Java Kerberos binding.
+Description: Apache Kerby, as an Apache Directory sub project, is a Java Kerberos binding.
 It provides a rich, intuitive and interoperable implementation, library, KDC and various facilities that integrates PKI, OTP and token (OAuth2) as desired in modern environments such as cloud, Hadoop and mobile.

 介绍: Apache Kerby is a Java Kerberos binding.
 It provides a rich, intuitive and interoperable implementation, library, KDC and various facilities that integrates PKI, OTP and token (OAuth2) as desired in modern environments such as cloud, Hadoop and mobile.